timopomer/ListSharp/README.md

 The Main Objective of ListSharp is to enable the manipulation of big lists and or blobs of text in an orderly fashion without learning a general use programming language, like for example learn Python and maybe get experienced with RegEx just to save a list of products on a webpage to a file.

-ListSharp comes pre equipped with powerful algorithmic tools information extraction and pre existing easy to understand concepts for  for web scraping and automation.
+ListSharp comes pre equipped with powerful algorithmic tools for information extraction and easy to understand concepts for web scraping and automation workloads.

 ### Example execution screenshot of console